9 Tips for Balancing Student Teaching and a Life Outside of the Classroom

 Prioritize self-care: As a student teacher, you will be busy, but taking care of yourself is important.
 Make sure you get enough sleep, eat well, and exercise regularly.
 Make time for activities you enjoy, such as reading, watching movies, connecting with family and friends, going for a walk, or playing sports.

-Find a support system: It's important to have a support system in place.
+Find a support system: It's important to have a support system.
 This can include friends, family, or a therapist.
 It's also a good idea to connect with other student teachers going through the same thing.

 Eat a balanced diet: Eating a well-balanced diet is crucial for maintaining energy levels and staying focused throughout the day.
 Plan your meals and make sure to include a variety of fruits, vegetables, whole grains, and lean protein.